Stéphane Bergeron: Political career

 Bergeron was a member of the Bloc Québécois in the House of Commons, representing the riding of Verchères—Les Patriotes from 2000 to November 9, 2005, and Verchères from 1993 to 2000.
 Bergeron held many positions as a Member of Parliament including whip of the Bloc and critic of Parliamentary Affairs, Intergovernmental Affairs, Privy Council, Foreign Affairs, Industry, Science, Research, and Development, International Trade and Asia-Pacific.

 He resigned his federal seat and won a provincial by-election on December 12, 2005, under the Parti Québécois (PQ) banner.
 He became the member for Verchères of the Quebec National Assembly succeeding former Quebec Premier Bernard Landry in that riding.
 He was re-elected in the 2007 provincial election.
 He was named the PQ's critic in parks and environment but was later promoted to the portfolios of families and seniors.

 From 2021 to 2025 he served as the critic of foreign affairs and international development, international cooperation, Canada-China relations in the Bloc Québécois Shadow Cabinet.

+As of the 2021 election, Bergeron lived in Varennes, Quebec.